 Saturday-Sunday: 8am - 9pm

 Wednesday December 26: 10am - 6pm, Cafe 10am - 4pm

 Monday December 31: 8am - 7pm

 Tuesday January 1: 10am - 6pm

 Could it get any more convenient than living right across the street from your local upscale organic grocer?
-This is the beauty of our new Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village, which is a prime example of an elegant income-generating residence, smack dab in the heart of one of Toronto's most desirable neighbourhoods!
-Currently offered for sale at $3,858,888!
+This is the beauty of a listing we had the pleasure of promoting, called a Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village.
+It was offered for sale at $3,858,888!

 And our new perfect penthouse perch at 33 Charles Street will place you within a few blocks of this Whole Foods!!
-Explore more of the lisitng we call Culture, Couture & Contemporary Living At Casa Condominio Near Yonge & Bloor, now offered for sale at $2,388,800!
+Explore more of the lisitng we call Culture, Couture & Contemporary Living At Casa Condominio Near Yonge & Bloor, offered for sale at $2,388,800!
+Now SOLD!